 Since you’re making a Bluetooth connection between your soundbar and your Echo Dot, you’ll need to put your soundbar in pairing mode.
 This will allow the Echo Dot to recognize and connect with your soundbar.

-The process for putting a soundbar in pairing mode differs between models and manufacturers.
+The process for putting a soundbar in pairing mode differs between models and manufacturers, not so much between soundbar channels, which we’ve touched on before.
 It may be a simple button on the soundbar itself, or it may be on the remote.
 It may be on your soundbar’s corresponding app, or there may be a specific process that you need to follow.

 Check your manufacturer’s guide if you aren’t sure how to put your soundbar in pairing mode, or view one of their online resources.